bradleyjsimons/digital_asset_price_modelling/README.md

 ## Description

 This project aims to predict Bitcoin prices using a combination of blockchain metrics, market data, and reinforcement learning algorithms.
-It's currently in progress and includes data retrieval from blockchain.com and Yahoo Finance, data preprocessing and cleaning, and the addition of technical indicators into a Pandas DataFrame.
-The next steps will involve feature engineering, optimization, and developing a reinforcement learning environment.
+The current progress includes:

+- Retrieval of Bitcoin candle data from Yahoo Finance.
+- Retrieval of blockchain metrics such as mempool size, total hash rate, miner revenue, and others from blockchain.com's charts API.
+- Addition of various technical indicators like RSI, CCI, ATR, on-balance volume, stochastic oscillators, etc., into a comprehensive Pandas DataFrame.
+- Data preprocessing and cleaning.
+- Feature extraction using an LSTM neural network, with the extracted features added to the dataset.

+The next steps will focus on feature selection to determine the most impactful features for our modeling.

 ## Installation